snehitp/clinbeacon/beacon/readme.md

 1. the first time may take a few minutes
 2. it may appear to hang at the end, after you see *Creating beacon_mongo_1*  hit the __enter__ key to get to the command prompt
-3. type `pip install -r requirements.txt` to install application pip modules
+3. type `npm run setup` to install client npm modules and server pip modules
+4. type `npm start` to start the applicatio for debug

 4. type `cd ./ui && npm install && npm start &`
 5. type `source dev-settings.sh` to export application environment settings for development
 5. then use `python run.py&` to bring up development instance on background job